Robby Hoffman: Career

 Hoffman began her writing career and was soon garnering recognition for her work, while also writing and performing stand-up comedy.
-In 2018 she was a headlining act for the New York Comedy Festival.
+In 2018, she was a headlining act for the New York Comedy Festival.
 In 2019, she recorded her first one-hour comedy special I'm Nervous at the Just For Laughs comedy festival in Toronto for Crave TV.

 Hoffman's first television writing job was for the PBS series Odd Squad; she won a 2019 Daytime Emmy Award for her work on the series.
 Hoffman was a staff writer for Workin' Moms and Baroness Von Sketch Show.
 She was a staff writer on The Chris Gethard Show; after its cancellation, Hoffman starred in episodes of The Chris Gethard Show with Robby Hoffman on both MNN and Chris Gethard Presents, as well as taking the show live to the Montreal Just For Laughs festival.
 She hosted Robby Hoffman Consulting Group (formerly Dykevice), a live call-in advice show on Gethard's comedy network Planet Scum Live.

-In 2021 it was announced that Rivkah, an autobiographical comedy series created by and starring Hoffman, is in development with Showtime and A24.
+In 2021, it was announced that Rivkah, an autobiographical comedy series created by and starring Hoffman, is in development with Showtime and A24.

 Personal life

-Hoffman is Jewish.
-She is queer.
+Hoffman is queer.
+According to her, her family was supportive when she came out as a lesbian, and she is close to them.

+In August 2023, Hoffman announced that she is dating The Bachelorette alumna Gabby Windey.
+Hoffman and Windey were married in January 2025.